Jazz Rhythm – How To Practice This Important Skill

-We learn jazz from watching and listening!
+One of the best ways to learn jazz rhythm is to watch and listen!
 So, take a few minutes and watch this video first. (notation, and practice tips below)

-You’ll hear me demonstrate all the cool rhythms using the famous jazz standard Autumn Leaves.
-I promise I’ll make it fun for you too!
+You’ll hear me demonstrate all the cool piano rhythms using the famous jazz standard Autumn Leaves.
+I promise I’ll make it fun for you too! 🙂

 (Make sure you also scroll down for the notation of this lesson)